A Framework for Inherently Interpretable Optimization Models: An Inherently Interpretable Optimization Model

-This comprehensible explanatory rule that only queries the true cost of projects 2 and 3 is in this example even able to allocate the best of the four available solutions in each scenario.
+This \IDR that only queries the true cost of projects 2 and 3 is in this example even able to allocate the best of the four available solutions in each scenario but not necessarily the global optimal solution.
 This is not necessarily always the case.
 In comparison to a min-sum-min solution, there are two ways how our approach may result in higher costs.
 On the one hand, the rule may not be able to allocate optimal solutions to every scenario due to its simple (but comprehensible) structure.
 On the other hand, even if we allocate the best of the $K$ solutions to each scenario, the choice of solutions may still result in an increase in objective value compared to selecting an individual solution in every scenario.
 Furthermore, note that this only holds when we consider the training data.
 On additional testing data, which was not used during the optimization, the performance of a solution obtained from an interpretable model may even be better than that of a min-sum-min solution.